Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 ⚠️ IMPORTANT NOTES:
 • Registration closes when 32 spots are filled
 • Both players must have PSN accounts
-• Teams must be available Nov 30th
+• Teams must be available Dec 20th
 • All rules available at www.syncplay.co/tournament-rules

 🎙️ LIVE COVERAGE: Matches will be streamed live with expert commentary by The Twelfth Man